Saumyadeepm/The-Snake-Game-Using-Pygame-Lib/README.md

-# The Snake Game Using PyGame Library
+# The Snake Game Using PyGame🕹️ Library
 _Welcome to_ ***"The Snake Game Using PyGame Lib"*** – _a classic Snake game developed in Python using the PyGame library._

 ## Introduction